edgriebel/edgriebel.github.io/_posts/2017-03-16-czar-of-bad-systems.md

+---
+layout: post
+categories:
+  - bureaucracy
+---
-After spending $200 on approvals and other bureaucracy to send a t-shirt to someone (acrophyal?), HootSuite CEO appoints a "Czar of Bad Systems", Czar Noel, charged with helping "cut the proverbial 'red tape' that is often cursed but rarely challenged".
+After spending $200 on approvals and other bureaucracy to send a t-shirt to someone (acrophyal?), HootSuite CEO appoints a "Czar of Bad Systems", Czar Noel, who is charged with helping "cut the proverbial 'red tape' that is often cursed but rarely challenged".

 >In a company of 1,000 people, we’re talking about hundreds